giampaolo/psutil/docs/index.rst

     The cache is cleared when exiting the context manager block.
     The advice is to use this every time you retrieve more than one information about the process.
 If you're lucky, you'll get a hell of a speed up.
-    Here's a list of methods which can take advantage of the speedup depending on what platform you're on.
     Example:

     >>> import psutil